LeanerCloud/AutoSpotting/README.md

 configuration set globally or overridden at the group level using additional tags, but these overrides are often not needed.

-A single installation can handle all enabled groups fronm an AWS account in parallel across all available AWS regions, but it can be restricted to fewer regions if desired.
+A single installation can handle all enabled groups from an AWS account in parallel across all available AWS regions, but it can be restricted to fewer regions if desired.

 Your groups will then monitor and use these spot instances just like they would